complycube/complycube-flutter-sdk/README.md

 }
 ```

-The you can add the following line to disable the header shown on ComplyCube SDK Widget on `styles.xml`:
+To disable the header display in the ComplyCube SDK Widget, please insert the following line into `styles.xml`:

 ```xml
 ...